vercel/firewall-templates/api-rate-limit/README.md

 A firewall rule template designed to implement rate limiting for API requests, helping to protect your API from abuse and ensure fair usage.

 The rule defaults to the "log action".
-Set to "Deny" to actually block these bots.
+Set to "Deny" to actually block requests.

 ## Consider customization